 Circadian rhythm takes white light

 Circadian rhythm resides in the suprachiasmatic core of the suprachiasmatic nucleus (SCN) and receives information about light through the ancient retinohypotalamic pathway (ie, leading from the retina to the hypothalamus).
 This path is a small volume, forming only a few glutamate fibers.
-But it has a huge impact on our lives, and it is characterized by such conveniences that it is as if the personal computer, in addition to the normal keyboard, still had a special keyboard with ancient Greek numerals designed only to adjust system time.
-The light signal does not come from suppositories or rods, but from a number of retinal ganglion cells.
-They do not use rodopsin sticks or one of the three iodopine suppositories to detect light but have a fifth light-sensitive pigment, melanopsin, to their exclusive use.
-(A few more details can be found in the syllabus Biophysics by Helena Uhrová, , Available from the ICHT, where melanopsine is not mentioned).
+But it has a big impact on our lives, and it is characterized by such conveniences that it is as if the personal computer, in addition to the normal keyboard, still has a special keyboard with ancient Greek numerals designed only to adjust system time.
+The light signal does not come from suppositories or sticks, but from a number of retinal ganglion cells.
+They do not use rodopsin sticks or one of the three iodopine suppositories to detect light, but have a fifth light-sensitive pigment, melanopsin, to their exclusive use. (a few more details can be found in the syllabus Biophysics by Helena Uhrová, , available from the ICHT, where melanopsine does not mention).
 This pigment is particularly sensitive to the blue part of the light, so it responds well to the sun, while the light of fire ignores it too much.
-It is activated by light bulbs, fluorescent lamps, screens and white or blue diodes.
+It also activates light from bulbs, fluorescent tubes, screens and white or blue diodes.

-Melatonin - the circadian rhythm hormone, or the night hormone
+Melatonin - the circadian rhythm hormone, or the hormone of the night

 The feeling of drowsiness, as well as other body processes, is related to the spilling of melatonin from the cerebral pineal gland (epiphysea, corpus pineale ).
-Once in a while, the cerebral plexus itself performed the function of the third eye - it had light-sensitive cells to adjust the internal clock through the sunlight penetrating the thin translucent skull into the brain.
+Once upon a time, the cerebral plexus itself performed the function of the third eye - it had light-sensitive cells to adjust the internal clock through sunlight penetrating through a thin translucent skull to the brain.
 This is still the case with the litter and some birds.
 However, in our giant head, but in the skull epiphysis, no light penetrates, and therefore it must be given second-hand daytime information, a zigzag circuit emerging from the suprachiasmatic nucleus of the hypothalamus ( Moore1996ncp , see diagram on the right).

-At night, the pineal gland produces melatonin, which in turn controls the sleeping rhythm in the rest of the body, including most of the brain cells, for which it is much more practical than to pull the cables from the SCN for such fun.
-But the fun stops when we sleep for a morning sleep or a meeting with the boss at work.
-Proper setting of circus clocks is also important to allow for an 8-hour sleep, which is one of the basic rules of the fight against obesity.
-(He is producing leptin above the morning in the body, so when we are sleeping in the morning, we have a bigger hunger over the day.)
+At night, the pineal gland produces the hormone melatonin, which in turn drives the rhythm of sleep in the rest of the body, including most brain cells, for which it is much more practical than fun to pull cables from SCN.
+But the fun stops when we sleep for the morning of sleep or a meeting with the boss at work.
+Proper setting of circus clocks is also important to allow an 8-hour sleep, which is one of the basic rules of obesity , even when getting up early .
+(He is producing leptin above the morning in his body, so when we take a morning's sleep, we have a bigger hunger over the day.)

-From the above, one of the simplest things we can do for our physical and mental health is to stop destroying the circadian rhythm.
+From the above, one of the simplest things we can do for our physical and mental health is to stop ruining the circadian rhythm.
 It is the easiest way to destroy it by working late into the night with white artificial light that shifts the rhythm of sleep and waking more and more forward to the wound.
-In the worst case, we wake up in the morning without a natural illumination, so we do not even have morning sun compensation to help partially correct the shift caused by evening artificial lighting.
+In the worst case, we wake up in the room in the morning without natural light, so we do not even have the morning sun compensation to help partially correct the shift caused by evening artificial lighting.
 It soon happens that we want to sleep later in the evening and we get up early in the morning.
 After two weeks of such a regime, we can get into sleeping while taking a white morning and waking up at three in the afternoon (I'm talking about experience).
-We can also get to the same situation by air-way to the east - perhaps to Australia.
-When flying in the opposite direction, the relative shift of biorhythms is of course the opposite.
+We can also get to the same situation by air to the east - perhaps to Australia.
+In the opposite direction, the relative shift of biorhythms is of course the opposite.

-Rhythm of Sleep and Waking - How to Keep It
+Rhythm of Sleep and Wakefulness - How to Keep It

-The main rule of maintaining a stable sleep and wake cycle is 8 hours before the planned morning wake.
+The main rule of maintaining a stable sleep and wake cycle is to go out 8 hours before the planned morning wake.
 Even if we do not want to sleep.
-We do not have to interrupt work or entertainment, we do not have to go to bed and we do not have to take hypnotics, but we have to remove all artificial light from where we are.
+We do not have to interrupt work or fun, we do not have to go to bed and we do not have to take hypnotics, but we have to remove all artificial light from where we are.
 Short light (even for 3 minutes) biorhythm destroys us just as much as if we were shining an hour.
 More precisely, short lightning will completely abolish the effect of darkness that we have previously maintained with effort.
-Only weak red or yellowish light without blue and white components is permitted.
+Only weak red or yellowish light is permitted without a blue and white component.
 When working in the dark in the computer, set the colors in the style of the red-black terminal.
 White light illumination must be shorter 30 seconds, the shorter the better.
-In terms of biorhythms, the most suitable red night lamps for room, toilet and bathroom.
+From the point of view of biorhythms, the most suitable red night lamps for the room, toilet and bathroom.
 The advantage is when the room we sleep in has the morning sun.
-That's why the bedroom's windows should be east.
-When we use only light in the colors of the fire that our inner man is accustomed to, we will keep the circadian rhythms in normal.
-But when our rhythm deflects, we must actively move it back.
+This is why the bedroom windows should be out to the east.
+When we use only the lights in the colors of the fire that our inner man is used to in the evening, we will keep the circadian rhythms in normal.
+But when our rhythm deviates, we must actively push it back.

 Yes, even the hard way of the alarm works, but ...

-The rhythm of awakening can also be enforced by the wake-up method, as is the case with most people employed on a fixed-shift day shift.
-Just no matter when we went to sleep, set the alarm clock every morning early for a set time, and if we did not sleep enough, we'll be so tired tonight that we sleep as Sleeping Beauty just when we enter the bedroom.
-The problem, however, is that this method can only be re-run safely once again in accordance with the extinguishing rule 8 hours before waking up.
+The rhythm of awakening can also be enforced by the wake-up method, as is the case with most people employed on a daily shift with fixed working hours.
+No matter when we went to bed, we set the alarm clock every day early in the morning for a predetermined time, and if we did not sleep enough, we would be so tired tonight that we would sleep as Sleeping Beauty just as we walk into the bedroom.
+The problem, however, is that this method can only be re-run safely once again after observing the extinguishing rule 8 hours before waking up.
 Otherwise, we come to the situation that we have a regular wake-up regime, but at the expense of permanent sleep deprivation.
-We come to the most precious morning sleep when leptin is released in the brain.
+Here comes the most precious morning sleep when leptin is released in the brain.
 Lack of leptin causes more hunger over the day, not to mention sleepiness.
-Again, "hardness" must be applied at dinner.
-If we adhere to it (or we are compelled to observe it), waking up will not be needed.
+Once again, "hardness" must be applied at dinner.
+If we adhere to it (or we are forced to observe it), waking up will not be needed.

-Sleep and wake rhythm can be set by light signals but has a great inertia
+Sleep and wake rhythm can be set by light signals, but it has great inertia

 The luminosity before the subjective midnight shifts the internal circadian rhythm forward, the illumination back after the subjective midnight.
-The maximum daily shift of the human clock is, if I remember, somewhere between 15 and 30 minutes.
-However, the length or intensity of light is not important (unless it is too weak or shorter than 1 minute), but especially the time when it appears.
-If the experimental animals live in a mode when it turns off at 6 o'clock and lights up at 6 o'clock in the morning, a brief light at 5:30 will cause a small shift of circadian clock backwards (say, 5 minutes), a short light at 5:00 will cause a larger shift (say 10 minutes) and so on - the closer the morning light is at midnight, the greater the movement.
-The lights before midnight cause an analogous clock shift, the longer the light appears.
-The illumination at exactly midnight (within about 1 hour) does not cause any displacement.
+The maximum daily shift in human clock is, if I remember, somewhere between 15 and 30 minutes.
+Even so, the length or intensity of light is not important (unless it is too weak or shorter than 1 minute), but especially when it occurs.
+If the experimental animals live in a mode when it goes out at 6 o'clock and illuminates at 6 o'clock in the morning, a brief light at 5:30 will cause a small shift of circadian clock backwards (say, 5 minutes), a short light at 5:00 will cause a larger shift 10 minutes) and so on - the closer the morning light is at midnight, the greater the movement.
+The lights before midnight cause an analogue clock shift, the longer the light appears.
+The light on exactly midnight (about 1 hour) does not cause any displacement.

-This is not the case if the light is short or long.
+It does not matter if the light is short or long.
 Our inner clock can give a strong light at night only a single interpretation - that the sun is above the horizon.
-And when the sun is one o'clock at 11 o'clock above the horizon for 3 minutes, then, according to the thinking of our clock machine, it was logical for the whole of the previous 5 hours.
-And when the artificial light comes on for 3 minutes at 3am, our clock machine will adjust the hands for a full step back (ie 15-30 minutes) when today's crazy sun comes out so early.
-The light does not matter for a few seconds, because it can be a storm with lightning.
-A bigger shift than 15-30 minutes a day, our internal clocks are not able to - with intercontinental flights or long-term overtaking in artificial white light does not count.
+And when the sun is one o'clock at 11 o'clock above the horizon for 3 minutes, then according to the thinking of our clock machine logically it was also the whole 5 preceding hours.
+And when the artificial light comes on for 3 minutes at 3 am, our clock machine will adjust the hands for a full step back (ie 15-30 minutes) when today's crazy sun comes out so early.
+The light does not matter for a few seconds, because it can be lightning storm.
+A bigger shift than 15-30 minutes a day our indoor clocks are not able to - with intercontinental flights or long-term overtaking in artificial white light does not count.